 It’s really not though… You must know by now hemp is not a drug and it contains no THC (the active ingredient in marijuana).
 Surely.
 Hemp is in the same family as the marijuana plant (minus THC); its scientific name is “Cannabis Sativa.”

-Hemp has so many uses its wild, not only this, the growth rate is far times faster than other conventional plants (4-6 weeks), it produces more fibre per acre, doesn’t need as much water, requires no herbicides or pesticides and very little fertiliser.
+Hemp has so many uses its wild, not to mention the growth rate is far times faster than other conventional plants (4-6 weeks), it produces more fibre per acre, doesn’t need as much water, requires no herbicides or pesticides and very little fertiliser.

 Hemp material is 10x stronger than cotton and can be used to make all types of clothing.
-The very name “canvas” comes from the Dutch word meaning cannabis, which is marijuana.
-It is now able to be refined to make all sorts of different textured clothing, as well as able to be mixed with other natural materials such as silk or wool.
+The very name “canvas” comes from the Dutch word meaning cannabis.
+It is able to be refined to make all sorts of different textured clothing, as well as able to be mixed with other natural materials such as silk or wool.
 The material is naturally odour resistant, warm, comfortable and retains its shape and colour well.

 Extracting protein from hemp is also less expensive than extracting protein from soybeans.
 Hemp protein can be processed and flavoured in any way soybean protein can.
 Hemp oil can also be used to make highly nutritious tofu, butter, cheese, salad oils, and other foods as well as be used in non-edible products like paint, varnish, ink, lubricating oils, and plastic substitutes and even fuel.

-We won’t go into it but don’t even get us started on the marijuana laws in context to natural medicine.
 I’m just going to leave another dope documentary here.
-These guys were good as dudes and allowed the full free version on the line.
+These guys were good dudes and allowed the full free version on the line.
 Legends.
 Enjoy